imranhasan22/handbook_imran/javascript.md

 - [Asynchronous](#asynchronous)
 - [Callback Function](#callback-function)
 # Javascript
+__Dynamic Typing:__ JavaScript is a dynamically typed language, meaning you don't need to declare variable types explicitly.
+The type is determined at runtime.
+__Interpreted Language:__ Unlike compiled languages like C or Java, JavaScript code is interpreted by the browser in real-time, which makes development and debugging more flexible and fast.
+__Prototype-based Object Orientation:__ JavaScript uses prototypes rather than classical inheritance models (like in Java or C++).
+This means objects can inherit properties directly from other objects.
+__First-class Functions:__ Functions in JavaScript are first-class citizens, meaning they can be treated like any other variable.
+They can be passed as arguments, returned from other functions, and assigned to variables.
+- high-level
+- just-in-time-compiled
+- multi-paradigm
+- event-driven
+- functional
+- imperative-programming-style
 ## Syntactic Sugar
 It refers to syntax that makes code easier to write and read but doesn't add new functionality to the language.
 It actually a shorthand for a common operation that could be expressed in an alternate.
 - Arrow Functions